* Yen slides broadly as Russia sanctions seen as modest

 With the Crimea vote out of the way, investors are now focusing on the Fed's two-day policy meeting that begins on Tuesday.
 The central bank is expected to continue to reduce the size of its bond purchase program but alter its forward guidance.

 "They are going to move away from thresholds on specific economic indicators and take a more holistic approach that depends on subjective evaluation of a broad array of economic indicators.
 They are trying to move back to a more normal approach to policy," said Ward McCarthy, chief financial economist at Jefferies in New York.

 U.S. crude oil rose further on Monday, gaining for a third session in a row.
-U.S. crude oil fell 0.4 percent to $98.52 a barrel.
+U.S. crude oil futures settled down 81 cents at $98.08 a barrel.